isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 **My professor has dbGaP authorization.
 Do I have to have my own authorization too?**
 Yes, your professor will need to add you as a "data downloader" to his/her dbGaP application so that you have your own dbGaP authorization associated with your own eRA Commons id.
+(This `video <https://www.youtube.com/watch?v=Yem3OH26kX4>`_ explains how an authorized user of controlled-access data can assign a downloader role to someone in his/her institution.)

 **I already authenticated using my eRA Commons id but now I want to use a different Google identity to access the ISB-CGC web-app.
 Can I re-authenticate using the same eRA Commons id?**